'Alexa, my head hurts': UK health service signs up Amazon

 Amazon said it began updating its Echo smart speakers to search NHS websites for medical answers at the start of the week.

+More and more people are abandoning websites in favour of voice devices that use algorithms to scour online content and come up with answers in seconds.

-The UK health department said it expected half of all symptom checks and other medical queries to be made through voice-assisted technology by next year.
+The UK health department said it expected half of all symptom checks to be made through voice-assisted technology next year.

-It added that the new and more reliable service would be especially helpful to the elderly and the blind.
+It added that the more reliable answers provided by the NHS would be especially helpful to the elderly and the blind.

 "However, it is vital that independent research is done to ensure that the advice given is safe," Royal College of GPs chairwoman Helen Stokes-Lampard said.

-Some privacy campaigners also pointed out that Amazon stores users' voice recordings in their own data centres.
+Some privacy campaigners have also expressed alarm about entrusting tech giants with sensitive enquiries.

-"Encouraging the public to give their private health details to one of the most aggressive corporate data guzzlers is astonishingly misguided," Britain's Big Brother Watch civil liberties group director Silkie Carlo said.
+"Encouraging the public to give their private health details to one of the most aggressive corporate data guzzlers is astonishingly misguided," said Big Brother Watch privacy group director Silkie Carlo.

-"Healthcare is made inaccessible when trust and privacy is stripped away, and that's what this terrible plan would do," Carlo said.

 "It's a data protection disaster waiting to happen."

-The new service is being billed by the UK government as a world-first.

-The government also points out that Amazon will not be able to access Britons' medical records.
+The health department insists that Amazon will not be able to access Britons' medical records.

+"No patient data is being shared with Amazon as part of this agreement," it said in a statement released to AFP.

+"Amazon is not sharing any of this information with third parties, nor is it selling products or making product recommendations based on this health information, nor is it building a health profile on customers."

 The NHS website offers basic advice on thousands of medical conditions and is one of the most popular symptom checkers in the world.